 Sift out any big pieces to get a fine powder, then transfer the powder to a covered jar.
 I used one of these 125 mL mason jars.

 The beet chips may look dark pink almost purple, but oh boy, the beetroot powder was just an awesome pink!
 Wow!

-I can’t wait to try it in red velvet baked goods or pink pancakes!
+I add this beetroot powder to pasta sauce.
+And I can't wait to try it in red velvet baked goods or pink pancakes!
 Or maybe even in homemade lip balm or blush!
 Or just add it to smoothies or muffins or even chocolate!

 Have you made your own beetroot powder?
 Let me know in the comments below!